Endava/cats/docs/getting-started/slicing-strategies.md

 # Slicing Strategies

-CATS has a significant number of Fuzzers.
-Currently, **100+** and growing.
+CATS has more than **110** fuzzers at the moment.
 Some Fuzzers are executing multiple tests for every given field within the request.
 For example the `ControlCharsOnlyInFieldsFuzzer` has **63** control chars values that will be tried for each request field.
 If a request has 15 fields, this will result in **945 tests**.
 Considering that there are additional Fuzzers with the same magnitude, you can easily get to 20k tests being executed on a typical run.
 This will result in huge reports and long-running times (i.e. minutes, rather than seconds).